devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

 	srun -p interact -n 3 --pty --mem 500 -t 0-06:00 /bin/bash      #start a new one with 3 cpus (-n 3)

-	module load centos6/fastqc-0.10.1      #you'll have to reload the module for the new session
+	module load fastqc      #you'll have to reload the module for the new session

 	fastqc -t 3 *.fastq       #note the extra parameter we specified for 3 threads